Router Security IP Addresses Website by

 These are the decisions that need to be made regarding LAN side IP addresses:

-1. Pick a subnet (the full range of allowable IP addresses)
+1. Pick a subnet (the full range of allowable IP addresses).
+This, in turn, requires the specification of a Subnet Mask (more below)

 2. Assign a fixed IP address within the subnet to the router